yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yugabyted.md

 : The directory to store yugabyted logs.
 Must be an absolute path.
 This flag controls where the logs of the YugabyteDB nodes are stored.

 --background *bool*
-: Enable or disable running `yugabyted` in the background as a daemon.
+: Enable or disable running yugabyted in the background as a daemon.
 Does not persist on restart.
 Default: `true`

 --cloud_location *cloud-location*
 : Cloud location of the yugabyted node in the format `cloudprovider.region.zone`.
-This information is used for multi-zone, multi-region and multi-cloud deployments of YugabyteDB clusters.
+This information is used for multi-zone, multi-region, and multi-cloud deployments of YugabyteDB clusters.

 --fault_tolerance *fault_tolerance*
 : Determines the fault tolerance constraint to be applied on the data placement policy of the YugabyteDB cluster.
 This flag can accept the following values: none, zone, region, cloud.

 --ui *bool*
 : Enable or disable the webserver UI.
 Default: `false`

 #### Advanced flags